OxDuke/pyfcl/README.rst

 ==============
 - Support FCL 0.6.0.
 - Scalar type: float or double
 - Mos of the interface provided by [] is supported.
-The only difference is `import pyfcl as fcl`
+The only difference is `import fcl`
 - No need for id(geom) if you want to extract objects that are in collision.

 Differences